python/mypy/docs/source/additional_features.rst

 Some functions in the :py:mod:`dataclasses` module, such as :py:func:`~dataclasses.replace` and :py:func:`~dataclasses.asdict`, have imprecise (too permissive) types.
 This will be fixed in future releases.

-Mypy does not yet recognize aliases of :py:func:`dataclasses.dataclass`, and will probably never recognize dynamically computed decorators.
+Mypy does not yet recognize aliases of :py:func:`dataclasses.dataclass <dataclasses.dataclass>`, and will probably never recognize dynamically computed decorators.
 The following examples do **not** work: